Coronavirus: IRS launching 'Get My Payment' tool to allow you to track status of COVID-19 stimulus check

 "To help everyone check on the status of their payments, the IRS is building a second new tool expected to be available for use by April 17," the IRS announced.

-The government expects to begin making payments to millions of Americans in mid-April.
+Treasury Secretary Steven Mnuchin says he expects that more than 80 million Americans should have payments directly deposited into the bank accounts by Wednesday.

+Many Americans qualify for payments approved as part of legislation designed to boost the economy as the country responds to the new coronavirus.
 Anyone earning up to $75,000 in adjusted gross income and who has a Social Security number will receive $1,200.
 The payment steadily declines for those who make more.

 "An additional feature on Get My Payment will allow eligible people a chance to provide their bank account information so they can receive their payment more quickly rather than waiting for a paper check.
 This feature will be unavailable if the Economic Impact Payment has already been scheduled for delivery," the IRS said.